Ein Arik: 1967 and aftermath

 There are two churches located in the village, one Orthodox Christian and the other one is Roman Catholic Couvent Saint-Etienn.
 One mosque is located in the center of the village and has the tallest minaret in all of Palestine.
 Two-thirds of its inhabitants are Palestinian Muslims, and the remaining one-third are Palestinian Christians.
 The village council which consists of mostly Muslims is chaired by a Christian.
 Both Christians and Muslims have been living together since early on harmoniously by respecting each other's religion.

-Ein 'Arik is known for the natural springs that run through the village and pour into the valley.
+Ein Arik is known for the natural springs that run through the village and pour into the valley.
 Both springs, up until the year 2000, were used for drinking and cooking.
 The village has a large lush valley filled with fruit trees.
-In 1948 when Palestinians were exiled from their villages some refugees from different villages settled in Ein 'Arik due to the accessibility of clean water.
+In 1948 when Palestinians were exiled from their villages some refugees from different villages settled in Ein Arik due to the accessibility of clean water.

-Ein 'Arik has a public swimming pool, which is open from May to September.
-There are several restaurants in Ein 'Arik that serve traditional Arabic cuisine, but the most popular of the restaurants is the Falaha, which is very well known throughout the West-Bank area.